The policies set forth in the FAQ below also serve as JoCo Cruise Crazy’s Terms and Conditions.

 And obviously, if your initial booking deposit remains unpaid for too long a time, we’re going to have to cancel it so we can free it up for someone else; but we will do our best to get in touch with you and resolve the situation before we do that.

 Yes.
 If they will be the sole payer for your booking, be sure you have all of the payment information ready when you start the booking process.
 Otherwise, the process will operate as outlined above: in the Payment section of the booking process, you will have the option to pay a partial amount.
 After you complete the booking and create your user account, your user account will contain a payment URL specific to your booking; you may forward this URL to any third party for them to submit payments of any amount.
 NOTE: this payment link does not reveal any of the booking’s passengers’ personal information.

-- Cancellation until and including June 14, 2013: full refund, minus 3% processing fee
+- Cancellation until and including May 23, 2014: full refund

-Because JCCC4′s contract with Royal Caribbean allows no exceptions in its cancellation policy, no exceptions will be made to JCCC4′s cancellation policy under any circumstances (including but not limited to personal financial issues, adverse weather, or being denied boarding by Royal Caribbean for any reason, including health reasons).
-JoCo Cruise Crazy recommends purchasing trip insurance to protect against unforeseen circumstances that could impact your ability to sail on JCCC4.
+Because JCCC5′s contract with the cruise line allows no exceptions in its cancellation policy, no exceptions will be made to JCCC5′s cancellation policy under any circumstances (including but not limited to personal financial issues, adverse weather, or being denied boarding by Royal Caribbean for any reason, including health reasons).
+JoCo Cruise Crazy recommends purchasing trip insurance to protect against unforeseen circumstances that could impact your ability to sail on JCCC5.